Constructions of new matroids and designs over GF(q): Preliminaries

 We will see in Section \ref{sec-cryptomorphisms} that a space of flats $(E,\mathcal{F})$ completely determines a $q$-matroid.
 The following theorem summarizes important results from \cite{JP18}. \begin{theorem} Let $(E,r)$ be a $q$-matroid and let $A,B\subseteq E$ and let $x,y \subseteq E$ each have dimension one.
 The following hold. \begin{enumerate} \item \item If $r(A+z)=r(A)$ for each one-dimensional space $z\subseteq B$, $z\nsubseteq A$ then $r(A+B)=r(A)$.

 \item If $r(A+x)=r(A+y)=r(A)$ then $r(A+x+y)=r(A)$. \end{enumerate} \end{theorem}

 An interesting family of matroids, the PMDs were introduced in \cite{murty1970equicardinal,Young}.
-For more details in the classical case, the reader should refer to the work of Deza~\cite{deza1992perfect}.
+For more details in the classical case, we refer the reader to the work of Deza~\cite{deza1992perfect}.
 We consider here a $q$-analogue of a PMD.

 \begin{definition} A $q$-{\bf perfect matroid design} ($q$-PMD) is a $q$-matroid with the property that any two of its flats of the same rank have the same dimension. \end{definition}